alihamzapk/LiveKnowledge/_datasets/cultural-on-cultural-ontology-cultural-institute-site-and-cultural-event-ontology.md

   Cultural-ON (Cultural ONtology): Cultural Institute/Site and Cultural Event Ontology
 notes: >-
-  The ontology aims at modelling the data on cultural institutes or sites such as data regarding the agents that play a specific role on cultural institutes or sites, the sites themselves, the contact points, all multimedia files which describe the cultural institute or site and any other information useful to
+  <span style='color:Blue'>Schema</span> The ontology aims at modelling the data on cultural institutes or sites such
+  as data regarding the agents that play a specific role on cultural institutes or sites, the sites themselves, the contact points, all multimedia files which describe the cultural institute or site and any other information useful to